New Hampshire Grandmother Writes Her First Book

 "I never thought I'd actually write a book.
 I just asked myself "what is behind this sand dune" to create this fictional children's book, even though it's based on a real photo.
 Because it's this photo that stirred my creativity and I thought, why not try to write a book, even if it's just for David and the family?"

 The day this photo was taken, Susan's grandson, David, was told not to run beyond the sand dune.
-So being a creative child himself, he didn't run beyond it, but he did run behind it.
+So being a creative child himself, he didn't run beyond it, but behind it.

 "Anyone can benefit from inspiration and just write, I mean, if you want to.
 Just ask yourself a question about something and let your imagination run wild.
 I just asked myself, "what did David see behind the sand dune", and my storyline was born."

-Susan then contacted Portsmouth publisher Mindstir Media and viola.
-Susan's book is now available on Amazon and Barnes and Noble.
+Susan then contacted Portsmouth publisher Mindstir Media, and now her book is available on Amazon and Barnes and Noble.

 Eventually, Susan says she hopes to keep this New Hampshire-based dream alive by getting her book into New Hampshire-based bookstores.